otecmichal/videopi/README.md

 ### How to use

-* Execute doorbell.py after raspberry zero boots up
+* run doorbell.py after raspberry zero boots up
+* use key1 and key2 on the LCD hat to cycle feeds

 ***